What an AgTech Commercialization Consultant Actually Does

 In ag and food tech, strategy without execution falls flat.
 This post explains why embedded execution—not traditional consulting—is the difference-maker in scaling innovation.
 Learn how 9 North Group drives real results by operating inside your team to turn strategy into adoption, revenue, and growth.

 Many ag and food tech teams turn to consultants for strategy.
-But strategy alone won’t bring a product to market, secure enterprise partners, or generate revenue.
-The missing link?
-Execution—and more specifically, execution from people who’ve actually done the work inside this industry.
+But strategy alone won't bring a product to market, secure enterprise partners, or generate revenue.
+The missing link is execution — and more specifically, execution from people who've actually done the work inside this industry.

-At 9 North Group, we don’t just advise—we embed.
+At 9 North Group, we don't just advise.
+We embed.
 We operate as part of your team to drive commercial outcomes where others stop at theory.
-Here’s why that matters.
+Here's why that matters, and what to actually look for when evaluating commercialization support.

 The Consulting Trap: When Strategy Stops Short